 Busses run from 6am – 12.30 midday to the wall so plan the morning so you don’t miss it.

 Temple of Heaven

 If you have got up early enough, and get back to Beijing around 2pm, then travel down to Tiantan East Gate station on subway line 5.
 There you will be able to see the Temple of Heaven.
 This is another famous and very large temple complex that is beautiful to have a walk around.

 Only attempt to haggle with street vendors and stalls if you don’t think the item is worth what you are paying.
 So many times I have seen people haggle for pennies and it can be insulting.
 Of course haggle if you know they are ripping you off.

-I haven’t mentioned anything about food however there is street food and restaurants everywhere in this itinerary.
+I haven’t mentioned anything about food in Beijing, however there is street food and restaurants everywhere in this itinerary.
 I would suggest finding a place with pictures if you are going to be going to a restaurant.

-When you go to the wall make sure you have a lot of water with you.
+When you go to the Wall make sure you have a lot of water with you.
 The vendors at the wall all charge about 5 times more as they know you need it.
 Always good to stay hydrated!

 Dont forget to pin us too!